Professor Iain MacNeil

 Biography

-Iain’s primary interest and expertise now lies in corporate governance and financial regulation.
+Iain’s primary interest and expertise lies in corporate governance, financial regulation and investment.
 He has published widely and in particular he has explored the interaction between hard and soft law in this sphere, as well as the influence of international standards.
 His recent publications focus on sustainable finance and stakeholder interests in corporate governance.

-Beyond the University of Glasgow, Iain has several roles.
-He is an honorary professor at the National Law University Delhi, a member of the advisory board of the Centre for Business Research at Cambridge and a member of the International Securities Regulation Committee of the International Law Association (ILA).
+Beyond the University of Glasgow, Iain has several roles: he is an honorary professor at the National Law University Delhi; a member of the advisory board of the Centre for Business Research at the University of Cambridge; a trustee of the British Institute of International and Comparative Law; and Chair of the International Securities Regulation Committee of the International Law Association (ILA).
 He recently served as Deputy Chair of both the 2020 Hong Kong Law RAE Panel and the 2021 UK Law REF Panel.
-He has acted as Senior Adviser on several EU DG FISMA projects examining national compliance with EU financial sector Directives.
+He has acted as Senior Adviser on several EU projects examining national compliance with EU financial sector Directives.

 Research interests